- > About Us

 Social Contributions Committee (Secretariat: CSR Department)

-Chairperson: Head of Corporate Management Division
+Chairperson: Head of the Corporate Affairs Division

-Members: 6 members appointed by the chairperson
+Members: The committee consists of 6 members appointed by the chairperson.

 The CSR Department works to identify sustainability issues and, based on the global management structure, collaborates with relevant divisions to support and promote the Group’s CSR activities.